 The No Claims Bonus (or NCB) which you may have accumulated with your bike insurance over the years will be lost if the policy is allowed to lapse for more than 90 days, which includes up to 50% discount which stacks up under the NCB benefit.
-And obviously, this may result in higher premium on renewal.
+And obviously, this may result in a higher premium on renewal.
 Additionally, you will be unprotected against any damage or loss arising out of an accident and related third party liabilities.
 Therefore, the best way to keep such a scenario at bay is to renew your policy on time.
 In that regard, you can save both money and time by renewing bike insurance online.

 How can you reinstate your lapsed policy?

 Do note that you cannot renew a lapsed policy after 90 days.
-In scenarios like those, you have to buy a new policy which would require the necessary documentation and inspection of the vehicle, among other formalities.
+In scenarios like those, you have to buy a new policy that would require the necessary documentation and inspection of the vehicle, among other formalities.

-Renewing your two-wheeler insurance is mandatory, as riding a vehicle without insurance is an offence that is punishable by law.
+Renewing your two-wheeler insurance is mandatory, as riding a vehicle without insurance is an offense that is punishable by law.
 Owing to the convenience associated with renewing your bike insurance policy online, the whole process has now become easier.